trntv/apis-list/apis/shodan/shodan.md

 # Shodan
 Shodan API, the easiest way to access the Shodan search engine on your own terms.
-Shodan is the world&#x27;s first search engine for Internet-connected devices.
+Shodan is the world's first search engine for Internet-connected devices.

 ##  🔗 Links
 **Docs / Website**: https://developer.shodan.io/